 The family also hand make an excellent, thorough tasting apricot juice from their Bergeron apricots across the River on the plateau in the Isère.
 Nicole Levet, Bernard's wife, a Chambeyron, very sadly died of cancer in 2014.

-2015 r 2015 wh A domaine on the march under son Xavier, wine school trained and travelled, whose first complete vintage was 2013.
+2018 r 2019 wh A domaine on the march under son Xavier, wine school trained and well travelled, whose first complete vintage was 2013.
 He took over full time from December 2012, as father Francois retired from working two days a week at the Crédit Agricole, having been a part-time vigneron.
-The regular Condrieu from Marmouzin used to be sold in bulk to Jaboulet, but was launched on its own in 2013, alongside the Côte Châtillon.
-From 2013 there has also been a good La Landonne Côte-Rôtie (2013 and 2015), while the Saint-Joseph red from La Blanchard, a vineyard rented from the retired Gérard Villano, wins marks for purity and clarity.
-The Viognier IGP is always a good performer that lives a little, while there is a good Vin de France Gamay.
+The regular Condrieu from Marmouzin used to be sold in bulk to Jaboulet, but was launched on its own in 2013, alongside the Condrieu Côte Châtillon, which was a **** STGT wine in 2016, nice and muscular., and also STGT in 2018, when it was much refined, a ****(*) wine.
+From 2015 the Condrieu comes from Marmouzin and Corbery, a total of 0.5 hectare, and is called L'Arbuel.